lexcomber/SpatEcolPap/README.md

 # SpatEcolPap
-The code and PDF of the paper submitted to Applied Geography expanding on the work developed for the Spatial Ecology and Conservation conference.
+The code and PDF of the paper submitted to Global Ecology and Biogeography expanding on the work developed for the Spatial Ecology and Conservation conference.
 The data are here: https://github.com/lexcomber/SpEcolCons2016 as documented in the RMD file.

 *Spatial considerations in the analysis of biological conservation data: space is special*